fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 15.1.0 =
+* [Added] Adds a "Phone Numbers" meta box to the Appearance > Menus page, allowing phone numbers managed by the Locations taxonomy to be added to menus.
+* [Added] Adds a filter `invp_phone_number_widget_html` to make it easy to edit Phone Number widget HTML before it is output.
+* [Added] Adds two filters `invp_archive_shortcode_before` and `invp_archive_shortcode_after`.
+These filters make it easy to add content above and below the archive output.
+* [Fixed] Fixes a bug in the [invp_sort_by] shortcode.
+* [Fixed] Fixes a bug in Gravity Forms integration.
+Do not use a Gravity Forms class GF_Fields before making sure it exists.
+When the active_plugins option contains Gravity Forms but the site does not have the Gravity Forms plugin files, this condition would cause a fatal error.
+* [Changed] Changes inventory_presser_car_id meta field type from integer to string.
+* [Changed] Changes the cron job to delete unused terms from daily to weekly.
+* [Changed] Changes the filter priority on the View Details button on archives from 10 to 20.

 = 15.0.0 =
 * [Added] Adds a Description block that displays and edits the rich text describing the vehicle in the inventory_presser_description meta field.